 The terms for funding equipment will vary according to the lender’s criteria and details in the application.
 These may be in relation to the creditworthiness of the applicant, the age and condition of the goods being acquired, and/or the amount being requested.
 Terms of up to 7 years are available through a range of lenders.

 Lenders will set the minimum amounts for their own portfolio.
 There is no general rule across the sector for minimum funding amounts.
 There are many lenders offering this type of funding and businesses may canvass a range or utilise a broker to assist with identifying a suitable lender.
 Where the amount is below the threshold for asset acquisition finance, operators may consider other options.
 These may include secured or unsecured funding or overdraft.

 Yes.
 Getting approved prior to attending an auction can be arranged.
 The pre-approved process involves processing an application through to the stage of being approved for the amount requested.
 As the amount of the purchase may not be known prior to auction, it may be estimated for the purpose of the application.
 When the purchase is made and the exact amount required is known, this is conveyed to the lender and a specific offer for that amount prepared.

 No. Rates generally vary for new and used goods.
 The rate for used goods may be higher than for new.
 The decision will be based on an assessment of the age and condition of the goods and lender criteria.
 Rates also vary across the range of funding products and for different industry sectors.
 A quote should be requested to receive a specific rate.

 Yes.
-Holding an Australian Business Number (ABN) which is current, is a pre-requisite for eligibility for business funding.
+Holding an Australian Business Number (ABN) which is current, is a pre-requisite for eligibility for commercial funding.
 Where an operation is setting up, the ABN should be obtained prior to a funding application being submitting.
 Identification is also required.
 It is not essential that an enterprise be registered for GST.